 4. 1945-D Repunched Mint Mark Error (FS-501)

-The Repunched Mint Mark variety shows a secondary “D” impression beneath or beside the primary mint mark above Monticello’s dome, resulting from multiple punching attempts during die preparation.
-There are multiple RPM varieties exist for 1945-D, with FS-501 representing the most prominent displacement—the secondary impression appears distinctly west of the primary mark.
+The Repunched Mint Mark (RPM) variety shows a secondary “D” impression beneath or beside the primary mint mark above Monticello’s dome, resulting from multiple punching attempts during die preparation.
+The FS-501 is the most prominent example, where the secondary impression appears distinctly to the west of the primary mark — a result of mint workers manually punching marks into individual working dies and sometimes needing correction.

-Values remain modest compared to doubled dies: $15-$35 for circulated pieces and $75-$200 for uncirculated examples.
-While less dramatic visually, RPM varieties attract dedicated specialists who pursue comprehensive collections documenting mint mark placement variations across the entire Jefferson series.
+Values remain modest compared to doubled dies: $15–$35 for circulated pieces and $75–$200 for uncirculated examples.
+Multiple RPM varieties exist for the 1945-D, making it a rewarding hunting ground for specialists who pursue comprehensive collections documenting mint mark placement variations across the entire Jefferson series.

 1945-D Repunched Mint Mark (FS-501) Nickel Price/Grade Chart